Stay Informed About New SAP EarlyWatch Alerts You Are Interested In

-If you are using the SAP ONE Support Launchpad, you’ll definitely know the Notification Management of the launchpad.
-A prominent “bullhorn” icon in the launchpad header informs you about important updates and information – e.g. new SAP Notes or KBAs meeting your personal filter settings, legal changes, or incidents.
+If you are using SAP for Me, you’ll probably know the Notification Management.
+A prominent “bell” icon in the header informs you about important updates and information – e.g. new SAP Notes or KBAs meeting your personal filter settings, legal changes, or incidents.

 The more diverse the sources for notifications are, the more useful this function is.
 In this blog, I will describe how SAP EarlyWatch Alert data relevant for you can trigger notifications.

 Most likely you all know SAP EarlyWatch Alert; an automatic diagnostic service for the essential administrative areas of an SAP system.
-SAP recommends that you consume the corresponding reports in the cloud-based SAP EarlyWatch Alert Workspace in the SAP ONE Support Launchpad.
+SAP recommends that you consume the corresponding reports in the cloud-based SAP EarlyWatch Alert Workspace in SAP for Me.

 I think it’s quite obvious that SAP EarlyWatch Alert is a very useful for notifications to make sure that you are not missing important information.
 For optimal use, however, only those alerts that fall within your area of interest or responsibility should trigger a notification.
 This is exactly what the notification settings for SAP EarlyWatch Alert offers to you.